-Guido Band is an associate professor in applied cognitive psychology and cognitive neuroscience at Leiden University, Netherlands.
+Guido Band is a professor in applied cognitive psychology and cognitive neuroscience at Leiden University, Netherlands.
 Initially he studied age-related decline of control processes like performance monitoring, inhibition, working memory, and flexibility with the help of psychophysiology.
 More recently his interest shifted towards applied cognitive psychology, and in particular cognitive enhancement.
 He is interested in the effectiveness of lifestyle interventions like game training and physical exercise to buffer age related cognitive decline, but also in policy issues associated with maintaining a healthy older workforce.

-Stephan Getzmann is head of IfADo networking group "Aging" Leibniz Research Centre for Working Environment and Human Factors in Dortmund, Germany.
+PD Stephan Getzmann is head of IfADo networking group "Aging" Leibniz Research Centre for Working Environment and Human Factors in Dortmund, Germany.
 His main research interests are in the understanding of interactions between endogenous and environmental factors on cognitive functions in cognitive aging, in determining the consequences of age-related changes in cognitive functions for the workplace, as well as in promoting healthy aging and preservation of working ability by active intervention.
 He is also interested in age-related changes in auditory perception and speech comprehension that are important for mobility and car driving ability in seniors.

 Ralf Krampe is a professor of psychology at the University of Leuven, Belgium.
 He is the head of the BAT-lab (Balance-Action and Timing Lab), which is part of the Brain and Cognition research group within the faculty of psychology and education.
 His main research interests are in the maintenance of expertise and skills in later adulthood and the lifespan development of sensorimotor functions and their interplay with cognition (multi-tasking).
 For some years, he has also gotten into fMRI and adult age neurocognitive development.